snijesh/DataAnalysis/Method.md

 ### 3. Data Normalization and Analysis
 1. Analysis of microarray gene expression data was carried out by using R/Bioconductor. <br>
 2. Normalization of the microarray dataset was performed using Robust Multiarray Average (RMA) algorithm <br>
-3. Statistically significant differentially expressed genes between normal and RA samples were computed by applying t-statistic.<br>
+3. Statistically significant differentially expressed genes between normal and disease samples were computed by applying t-statistic.<br>

 ### 4. Protein-Protein Interaction Map
 An experimentally validated protein–protein interaction map **(PPIM)** was constructed using data deposited in the Biomolecular Interaction Network Database (**BIND**), Biological General Repository for Interaction Datasets (**BioGRID**), The Molecular Interaction Database (**MINT**), Database of Interacting Proteins (**DIP**), Human Protein Reference Database (**HPRD**), and **IntAct** database